About Us

 Photograph of residents painting street art

 Lincoln is the capital of and second largest city in Nebraska.
-Located midway between Chicago and Denver, the city is approximately 101 square miles and serves 294,000 residents.
-We are the center of the State’s governmental and educational activities, including the University of Nebraska-Lincoln, the state’s largest with 25,000 students.
+Located midway between Chicago and Denver, our city is home to over 300,000 residents and encompasses roughly 104 square miles.
+We're the heart of Nebraska's governmental and educational institutions, including the University of Nebraska-Lincoln – the state's largest with 24,000 students.

-Prior to the city’s incorporation in 1869, Native Americans inhabited the area for thousands of years and lived and hunted along Salt Creek.
-The first westward settlers were also drawn to the area due to the abundance of salt.
+Before the city's founding in 1869, American Indian tribes inhabited the area for thousands of years, living and hunting along Salt Creek.
+The first westward settlers were similarly drawn to the area due to the abundance of salt.

 What does Lincoln's economy look like?

-With our diversified economy, smart and strategic growth, and collaborative atmosphere, we recently ranked as the best city in America for young professionals.
+With our diverse economy, smart, strategic growth, and collaborative ethos, we recently ranked as one of the best run cities in America.

-Lincoln is not a boom-and-bust city.
-We’ve enjoyed a 1% - 1.5% average rate of population growth for the last 100 years.
-As the seat of government and education, these sectors deliver economic stability through jobs, innovation, and continuity.
+Lincoln has enjoyed a 1% - 1.5% average population growth rate for the last 50 years.
+As the nexus of state government and higher education, Lincoln has a stable economic climate and benefits from the jobs, innovation, and continuity these sectors deliver.

-The State of Nebraska is the largest employer with nearly 10,000 employees, followed by Lincoln Public Schools and the University of Nebraska-Lincoln.
-Health care is another major industry and the city’s three largest hospitals employ 7,300 residents and deliver a key service that contributes to our safety and quality of life.
+Among the largest employers are the State of Nebraska, Lincoln Public Schools, and the University of Nebraska-Lincoln.
+Healthcare is another major industry.
+The city's three largest hospitals together employ thousands of residents, while delivering a vital service that helps ensure our safety and quality of life.

 We also have major manufacturers.
-This includes Kawasaki, Burlington Northern Railroad and Duncan Aviation, who together employ 5,600 people.
-Simultaneously, we have a burgeoning startup scene that innovates alongside established academic and government sectors.
+They include Kawasaki, Burlington Northern Railroad and Duncan Aviation, who provide jobs for over 5,000 community members.
+In addition, we have a burgeoning startup scene complementing more established companies.

 What do Lincoln's demographics look like?

-With our Native American ancestry, immigrant heritage, university luster and growing resettlement population, we are increasingly cosmopolitan.
+With our American Indian roots, immigrant heritage, vibrant resettlement community, and world-class university, we are an increasingly diverse city.

-Lincoln is a proud resettlement community.
-Refugees started resettling here in the 1980s, and today 30,000 immigrants and refugees from roughly 150 countries call Lincoln home.
-We were recently cited as the 12th largest resettlement site per capita in the country.
+Lincoln is a proud refugee resettlement community.
+Refugees began resettling here in the 1980s, and today 30,000 immigrants and refugees from roughly 150 countries call Lincoln home.
+We recently ranked as the 12th largest resettlement site per capita in the country.

-We are also young and educated.
-Lincoln’s median age is 33 years old, while the national median age is 38.3.
-Meanwhile, nearly 40% of adults in Lincoln have a bachelor’s degree compared with 35% nationwide.
+We're also a young and educated city.
+While the national median age is 39, Lincoln's median age is only 34.
+Meanwhile, over 40% of adults in Lincoln have a bachelor's degree compared with about 38% nationwide.

-With outstanding public safety, public schools, infrastructure, and trails and parks, we recently ranked as the third most livable state capital.
+With exceptional public safety, infrastructure, and public schools, we recently ranked as one of the best state capitals to live in.

-Above all, we prioritize public safety.
-Thanks to our Lincoln Police Department, violent crime decreased in 2021 compared to the previous five-year average.
-Our Lincoln Fire and Rescue Department saves the lives of non-traumatic cardiac arrest patients at a rate nearly double the national average.
+We are a safe and healthy community.
+Thanks to our Lincoln Police Department and strong community partnerships, Part 1 crime, which includes violent crime, reached a 25-year low in 2025.
+Our Lincoln Fire and Rescue Department saves the lives of non-traumatic cardiac arrest patients at a rate more than double the national average.

-We are a responsive and responsible community.
+We are responsible and forward-thinking.
 We are the first city in Nebraska to pass a climate action plan.
-Our Lincoln-Lancaster County Health Department has hosted over 400 vaccination clinics to protect 230,000 residents against COVID-19.
-We were the number one city in the nation for the 2020 U.S. Census self-response rate.
-And we recently organized a contest to design a new city flag and received over 190 submissions.
+In 2020, we were the number one city in the nation for the U.S. Census self-response rate.
+Over 190 local artists submitted designs for our recent city flag redesign contest, showcasing our community's strong sense of civic pride.

 What tourist attractions does Lincoln have?

-As the state capital and university hub, we have historic sites and proud traditions that attract visitors from around the country and the globe.
+With our historic state capital, beloved university campuses, and exhilarating entertainment, we are rich in landmarks, traditions, and celebrations that attract visitors from around the country and around the globe.

 Lincoln also has a thriving performing arts scene.
-Regional and national artists flock to venues like the Zoo Bar, Bourbon Theatre, Lied Center, and Pinnacle Bank Arena.
-Theater has a stage too.
-Pinewood Bowl hosts everything from Broadway musicals to Disney adaptations.
+Regional and national artists flock to venues like the Zoo Bar, Duffy's, Bourbon Theatre, Lied Center, and Pinnacle Bank Arena.
+We have a strong stage presence thanks to Pinewood Bowl, which hosts everything from Broadway musicals to Disney adaptations.

 We also have niche attractions.
-Robber’s Cave, dug in 1869 for Lincoln’s first brewery, is our oldest tourist attraction.
-The International Quilt Museum is home to the world’s largest publicly held quilt collection.
-For motorheads, the Speedway Motors Museum of American Speed was recently voted Best Attraction for Car Lovers by USA Today.
+What began in 1869 as a brewery storage tunnel, Robber's Cave later hid bandits and now draws visitors as our oldest tourist site.
+Located on the University of Nebraska-Lincoln's East Campus, the International Quilt Museum is home to the world's largest publicly held quilt collection.
+For motorheads, the Speedway Motors Museum of American Speed was recently voted as the Best Attraction for Car Lovers by USA Today.

 Site Disclaimer